jakobzhao/geog371/lectures/lec20/readme.md

 - Get to know the Server-side Javascript;
 - Understand some basic packages for Server-side Javascript; and
-- Making a real-time twitter map using NodeJs.
+- Making a real-time twitter map using Node.js.

 In this lecture, we will show how to stream real-time twitter data to leaflet map using NodeJS.
 Before coding, we will firstly cover some basic concepts, such as Server-side Javascript, nodejs, npm, express.js, socket.io and twitter.
 After that, I will take you walk through how to make a real-time twitter map like below.